What to do when telecom fraud occurs

 You’ve been hit with a telecom fraud attack.
 Now what?
 We asked Mark Palchick, an attorney and industry expert with a deep understanding of telecom laws and regulations.

 We are often asked the question, “My phone system has been hacked and I have a huge telephone bill.
 What can I do?”
-TransNexus offers excellent software to prevent telecom fraud, but we do not have a solution for fraud victims after an attack has occurred.
-This article summarizes what TransNexus learned from Mr. Palchick.
+TransNexus offers excellent software to prevent telecom fraud, but we can’t give legal advice.
+In this article, Mr. Palchick provides an overview of the legal landscape to help prepare you to discuss your situation with your attorney.

 A serious financial risk for enterprises